-Another important factor for picture quality is lighting.
+Another essential factor for picture quality is lighting.
 Lighting can make or break a great shot.
-Sometimes the room you're trying to film in is too dark or there’s an unappealing shadow over the subject in front of your camera.
+Sometimes the room you're trying to film in is too dark.
+There might be an unappealing shadow over the subject in front of your camera.
 Lights can make a shot feel more vibrant as well as affect the mood of your video.
-Natural light is usually the best light but sometimes it isn't always available.
+Natural light is usually the best light, but sometimes it isn't always available.
 One of the best lighting accessories is the Pocket Spotlight ($30).
 This light is compatible with both Android and Apple phones and comes with a number of color filters that allow you to affect the ambiance of your video when you shoot.

-As mentioned above, picture is important towards the quality of your film.
-Though the resolution quality of smartphone cameras is constantly improving, the phones still lack high-quality audio.
+As mentioned above, the picture is vital to the quality of your film.
+Though the resolution quality of smartphone cameras is continually improving, the phones still lack high-quality audio.
 Poor sound quality can instantly separate the professionals from the amateurs.
 If you're standing far away from your subject or you're in a noisy area, your audio quality will not come out great.
-The TASCAM iM2 ($29.95) is a great audio recording attachment for your Apple devices.
-You can adjust the spectrum of reception with this microphone and it is built with a pre amp to enhance low volume recording.
+The TASCAM iM2 ($29.95) is an excellent audio recording attachment for your Apple devices.
+You can adjust the spectrum of reception with this microphone, and it is built with a preamp to enhance low volume recording.
 The iM2 works with just about any audio app to enhance sounds that are recorded.

 As you can see, you don't need a large budget to get professional quality videos for your hotel.
 If the prices of the items from above are added up, everything will total about $500, which is still less than your standard hi-res DSLR camera.
 Since video content is so important, hoteliers should take advantage of how easy it is to get high-quality footage.